shahzaib-sheikh/tools-api/README.md

 # Developer Tools API (fun project)

 A comprehensive HTTP API providing essential developer tools and utilities.
-Built with Rust and Rocket for high performance and reliability.
+Built with Rust and Rocket for high performance and reliability. (not that it was needed)

-## 🚀 Features

 ### Network & IP Utilities
 - **`/whoami`** - Show IP address, headers, and cookies